oliver-thiel/Gebeta/README.md

 # Gebeta
 Gebeta is a traditional board game played in Ethiopia (Tesfamicael & Farsani, 2024).
-The Python code in this repository allows two players to play Gebeta in the terminal.
+The Python code in this repository allows two players to play Gebeta in the terminal or one player to play against the computer.
 Furthermore, it includes code to analyse the Gebeta game tree.

 ## The Python code
-The repository includes three Python files: Gebeta_game.py, Gebeta_analysis.py, and main.py.
+The repository includes four Python files: `Gebeta_MCTS.py`, `Gebeta_game.py`, `Gebeta_analysis.py`, and `main.py`.
+The file `Gebeta_MCTS.py` requires [monte-carlo-tree-search 2.1.0 from PYPI](https://pypi.org/project/monte-carlo-tree-search/).

 ## Gebeta game
 ### Rules